 About the Concert

-For many, the number thirteen is considered unlucky.
-For composers, it is rather the number ten, because starting with Beethoven, many were able to complete a ninth symphony, but died before finishing their tenth or did not dare to start it at all.
+For many, thirteen is an unlucky number.
+But for composers, it is rather the number ten, because starting with Beethoven, many were able to complete a ninth symphony, but died before finishing their tenth or didn't dare to begin it at all.
 Like Mahler, who sketched his Tenth Symphony but had to leave it unfinished.
-However, even though he did not complete it, the grief, pain, and deeply felt anguish in this music remains one of the most moving pieces that can be heard in a concert hall.
-On the other hand, Shostakovich managed to compose fifteen symphonies, but his Fourth Symphony was not heard for decades.
-The reason was Stalin, who put so much pressure on the composer that he withdrew his work.
-The communist regime found the severity with which the composer expressed the horrors of the terror regime too dangerous.
+However, even though he did not complete it, the sorrow, pain, and deeply felt anguish in this music remains one of the most moving pieces one can hear in a concert.
+On the other hand, Shostakovich composed fifteen symphonies, but his Fourth was not heard for decades.
+The blame lay with Stalin, who put so much pressure on the composer that he withdrew his work.
+The communist regime found the drastic way in which the composer expressed the horrors of the terror regime to be too dangerous.

 Program